jomarahi/HTML5_with_REST/External_Access_to_AXC_F_2152.md

 ----
 ## Upload project files to controller
 Once you've completed the HTML page with style sheet and JavaScript, you can transfer the associated files to the controller.

+1. Write and Start PLCnextEngineer project "ExternalAccess.pcwex" to the controller

+2. Upload the HMTL5 folder to this path:   /opt/plcnext/projects/PCWE/Services/Ehmi/HTML5

 To load the file onto the controller use SFTP.
 To do this, it is possible to use the open source software [WinSCP](https://winscp.net/).
 In WinSCP, it is first necessary to establish a connection to the controller.
 For this purpose, IP address, username and password.
 For the user admin, the default password is the one applied to the control case.